Composted Manure Incentive Project

 Permits for Manure Compost Facilities

-All existing and proposed composting facilities in Texas that compost manure from registered or permitted livestock facilities must receive authorization under a wastewater permit before releasing wastewater from the compost site.
+All existing and proposed composting facilities in Texas that compost manure from registered or permitted livestock facilities were required to receive authorization under a wastewater permit before releasing wastewater from the compost site.
 “Wastewater” includes any stormwater that comes within the composting area and that could come in contact with raw or composted manure.

 The general permit authorizes the disposal of wastewater from manure composting facilities only through irrigation or by evaporation.
-These facilities are not authorized to discharge a flow of wastewater into a waterway.
-They are required to supply design documentation, certified by an engineer, that their use of the wastewater in irrigation will not allow pollutants to reach waterways and that their wastewater ponds are capable of retaining the expected site wastewater without overflowing.
+These facilities were not authorized to discharge a flow of wastewater into a waterway.
+They were required to supply design documentation, certified by an engineer, that their use of the wastewater in irrigation would not allow pollutants to reach waterways and that their wastewater ponds were capable of retaining the expected site wastewater without overflowing.

-If all stormwater that falls in the composting area is captured and stored securely on site for use only in composting, there is no need for a wastewater permit.
-However, composting facilities that participated in this grant project were required to supply certified design documentation establishing that they would prevent any discharges of wastewater, even if their designs made irrigation unnecessary and would therefore make them exempt from the permitting requirement.
+If all stormwater that falls in the composting area was captured and stored securely on site for use only in composting, TCEQ rules do not require a wastewater permit.
+However, composting facilities that participated in this grant project were required to supply certified design documentation establishing that they would prevent any discharges of wastewater, even if their designs made off-site irrigation unnecessary and would therefore make them exempt from the permitting requirement.

-The TCEQ adopted the general permit in October 2002; it is due for renewal or revision in October 2007.
+The TCEQ adopted the general permit in October 2002; it is due for renewal or revision every 5 years.
 The forms for applying to operate under the permit and an explanation of the process are available from the Storm Water & Pretreatment Team via e-mail and on the Web page about applying for the general permit.